 With the brisket judged, I jumped up and walked around stamping my feet to try to get the creeping nap out of my head.
 One category left, and I needed a strong cup of coffee if I was going to be awake to find out who actually won this thing.

-Beside the barrel, was six whipped cream topped cups with a spoon sticking out.
-The cups, inscribed on the side with “Jack Daniel’s Invitational 2012”, and the spoons were made of a lightly smoked chocolate.
+Beside the barrel, were six whipped cream-topped cups with a spoon sticking out.
+The cups were inscribed on the side with “Jack Daniel’s Invitational 2012”, and the spoons were made of lightly smoked chocolate.
 Like a dish served from Willy Wonka’s Chocolate Factory, everything was edible.
 Digging deep into the cups, we found a Jack Daniel’s infused cream ganache.
 A fantastic dish considering it was prepared in a fancy campground, though a genuinely phenomenal dish.

 The other dessert entries on our table included a Jack Daniel’s upside-down cake and a set of what I would describe as gingerbread moon pies with a Jack Daniel’s cream filling.
 Two days after the competition, when I was finally hungry again, it was those little gingerbread cakes that I wanted to try again.
 Simple, yet flavorful, I could go for another one right now.

 Once the final scorecard was submitted, the discussions really started.
 Now is the time when the remaining judges start talking about the things that truly stood out, about the failures and successes, and the host of similarities between the entries.
 Judging barbecue isn’t about looking for something new and unique.
 It is about finding the perfect example of barbecue, that rack of ribs, or a pile of pork that would exist on Plato’s ideal plane under the sign, barbecue.
 Judging is as the oath calls for, an objective and subjective process of narrowing down what barbecue is.
 It might not be definable, but after a few competitions, you will know it when you taste it.